brendanofallon/jovian/README.md

 To generate the classifier, run the `dnaseq2seq/builddclf.py` tool with the `train` argument and the path to the configuration file as an option.

+### TODO

+   - [ ] Switch away from scikit-bio for Smith-Waterman alignment
+   - [ ] Finish up unit testing
+   - [ ] Improve error handling for calling so we don't hang when an exception is raised in downstream tasks
+   - [ ] Break eval code out from training module
+   - [ ] Explore Tensor-RT, quantization, and other methods for improving calling performance